rchoffardet/rchoffardet.github.io/content/articles/5-the-danger-of-async-void/index.md

 ```
 See the lowered version [here](https://sharplab.io/#v2:CYLg1APgAgDABFAjAVgNwFgBQWoGYEBMcAsgJ4DCANgIYDOtcA3lnKwvlABwIBscAcgHsATgFtqlAIK1SAOwDGACgCUTFmw1QAnLwB0ATQCWAU0rAVGTBoC+Wa0A).

-I won't describe how this all works, it might be the subject of another article one day.
+I won't describe the whole generated part, it might be the subject of another article one day.
 Let's focus on our issue.

 The main points of focus, are:
  1. The async method body is converted in and replaced by a state machine